PharmCat/MetidaNCA.jl/docs/src/examples.md

 ## Set range for elimination

-By default no exclusion or range specified.
+By default no exclusions or range to calculate elimination parameters specified.
 With [`setkelrange!`](@ref) elimination range and exclusion can be specified for whole subject set or for any selected subjects.
+The observation number is used to indicate the boundaries of the elimination calculation and the observations to be excluded.

 ```@example ncaexample
 kr =  ElimRange(kelstart = 4, kelend = 12, kelexcl = Int[5,6])